-The members of the multi-academy trust shall comprise the signatories to the Memorandum, the chairman of the Directors, and any person appointed under Article 16.
+The members of the multi-academy trust shall comprise the signatories to the Memorandum and any person appointed under Article 16.

 The number of Directors shall be not less than 3, but shall not be subject to a maximum.
 Members will be appointed by the Directors except for the CEO who will have de facto membership.